 As a gateway product into smart homes, the WeMo Smart Light Switch is a tantalising temptation.
 Relatively inexpensive, it lets anyone turn a boring light into a piece of smart tech.
-How many people will be running out into the street to try tuning the light on and off from their phone?
+How many people will be running out into the street to try turning the light on and off from their phones?

 Once that novelty has worn off, there are several practical benefits including lighting management, and control through other smart devices.

 Hopefully, Belkin will improve its compatibility with more complex home lighting systems and wiring solutions, but if you check that out beforehand you should have no trouble with such a simple and delightful device.